nextflow-io/nextflow/docs/module.md

-(module-page)=

 # Modules

 In Nextflow, a **module** is a script that may contain functions, processes, and workflows (collectively referred to as *components*).
 A module can be included in other modules or pipeline scripts and even shared across workflows.

-:::{note}
+:::note
 Modules were introduced in DSL2.
-If you are still using DSL1, see the {ref}`dsl1-page` page to learn how to migrate your Nextflow pipelines to DSL2.
+If you are still using DSL1, see the `dsl1-page` page to learn how to migrate your Nextflow pipelines to DSL2.
 :::

 ## Module inclusion